Joyceku1020/recipe-nutrition-analysis/README.md

-I displayed most common cuisine tags in recipes, without including overlapping cuisines.
-I removed the more general cuisine varieties.
-For example, I removed american because of the american subsection cuisines.
+I also explored the most common cuisine tags in the recipes, excluding any overlapping categories.
+To keep the analysis more meaningful, I removed broad labels like "European," since they often contain more specific regional cuisines.
+On the other hand, I chose to keep "American" as a single category, combining its regional variations due to their overall similarity.
+The bar chart below shows the number of recipies per cuisine:

+<iframe
+ src="assets/recipes-per-cuisine.html"
+ width="1000"
+ height="400"
+ frameborder="0"
+ ></iframe>

+The bar chart shows American cuisine is by far the most common, with over 9,000 recipes which is more than three times the next most frequent cuisines.
+Italian and Mexican cuisines follow, with around 2,500 and 2,100 recipes respectively.
+Beyond these top three, the remaining cuisines appear at much lower but relatively similar frequencies, suggesting that while the dataset is diverse, it has a strong bias toward American-style recipes.

 ### Bivariate Analysis